portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Possible APIs:
   - **Traffic statistics**: Statistics of traffic from a port.
     - Request parameters: port name, port UN/LOCODE, period of time, dimension, level of aggregation.
-    - Data included in the response: data requested.
+    - Data included in the response: data requested as json.
     - [catalog](catalog/catalog-Statistics.md)

   - **Economic data**: Economic data of a port.
     - Request parameters: port name, port UN/LOCODE, period of time, dimension, level of aggregation.
-    - Data included in the response: data requested.
+    - Data included in the response: data requested as json.
     - [catalog](catalog/catalog-EconomicData.md)

 Benchmarking: